Sadjarwo Djarwonagoro: Land reform

-On his accountability speech in the People's Representative Council regarding the Basic Agrarian Law, Sadjarwo stated that the concept of land reform would be implemented as soon as possible, after the enactment of the Basic Agrarian Law.
-He pointed out that land reform would evenly distribute lands to the people; avoid speculations and extortion; reinforce the people's rights to land ownership; end the system of landlords and abolish the ownership and control of land on a large scale; increase national farm production; and push for an intensive farming with mutual cooperation.
+In his accountability speech in the People's Representative Council regarding the Basic Agrarian Law, Sadjarwo stated that the concept of land reform would be implemented as soon as possible, after the enactment of the Basic Agrarian Law.
+He pointed out that land reform would evenly distribute lands to the people; avoid speculations and extortion; reinforce the people's rights to land ownership; end the system of landlords and abolish the ownership and control of land on a large scale; increase national farm production; and push for an intensive farming with cooperation.

-Sadjarwo's Ministry of Agrarian Affairs was so committed to work on land reform that by 1962, the ministry had produced thirteen different land products relating to law reforms.
+Sadjarwo's Ministry of Agrarian Affairs was so committed to working on land reform that by 1962, the ministry had produced thirteen different land products relating to law reforms.
 These new guidelines had a major impact on land reform.
 For example, in Klaten, Central Java, as noted by Soegijanto Padmo, a researcher on agrarian affairs, the regent of Klaten had already established a land reform committee and had enacted several decisions regarding land reform at the village level.

 Although this program went well in several areas, Idham Chalid, the leader of Nahdlatul Ulama, stated that it caused conflicts between groups in the villages; even waqf lands also became a source of conflict.
-Chalid advised the government to conduct an investigation into this problem.
+Chalid advised the government to investigate this problem.
 The leader of the Communist Party of Indonesia, D. N. Aidit, stated that the land reform in Java, Madura, and Bali must be done by the year 1963, and if not, the landlords must be arrested.
-These continued conflicts eventually thwarted land reform efforts, and the issue was not raised from the New Order government until recently.
+These continued conflicts eventually thwarted land reform efforts, and the issue was not raised by the New Order government until recently.